aminbiography/Google-Cloud-Cybersecurity-Professional-Certificate/Projects/Analyze audit logs using BigQuery-C-04-M-03-README.md

 ---

-## Scenario:
+## Scenario
 Cymbal Bank had migrated to a hybrid cloud environment.
 Shortly after, a high-severity alert flagged unauthorized access to resources.
-I started investigation process.
+I started the investigation process.
 Two accounts were used:

 - **User 1**: Simulated the malicious activity.
 - **User 2**: Investigated the logs.

 ---